microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. In the **Secret Keys** section, click the **Show** toggle button to display the password.
 1. **Copy** the first password to clipboard.
 1. **Return** to Visual Studio.
-1. Open **default.html** in the **wwwroot** folder.
+1. **Open** the `default.html` file in the `wwwroot` folder.

-    > NOTE: The web chat control has already been imported into the page, we just need to configure it.
+    > **Note:** The web chat control has already been imported into the page, we just need to configure it.
 This Web Chat was modified to use the Speech websockets instead of the general Bing service.

 1. **Replace** the `direct-line-secret` from line 181 with the value on clipboard.
 1. **Replace** the Speech Subscription key `<your-speech-subscription-key>` from line 97 with the value previously obtained from Azure.